Saladin the Victorious: Production

 The budget was enormous at this time in Egypt, reaching 120,000 L.E.
 The poster was created by Egyptian artist Mohamed Ragheb.

 Reception

 The film is considered one of the most important Arabic movies of all time, although some viewers took issue with the film's historical inaccuracies.
 It is also infamous for a production mistake showing a military officer wearing a wristwatch.

-Historical Inaccuracies
+Historicity

 Richard I was not shot by a poisoned arrow as depicted in the film but both Richard I and Philippe Augustus II of France were sick from arnaldia, a disease similar to scurvy.

 Saladin did not kill Raynald of Châtillon in a duel, but did personally execute him.

 Raynald of Châtillon's wife was not named Virginia and he was never married to a woman with that name; his wife at the time of his death was Stephanie of Milly.

 Issa El Awwam was a Muslim not Christian.